broadinstitute/depmap_omics/README.md

 ![](https://github.com/broadinstitute/ccle_processing/blob/master/documentation/depmap-logo.png)

-What you need to process the Quarterly DepMap-Omics releases from Terra Here is a presentation of the pipeline: https://docs.google.com/presentation/d/1i0HI31dBejTYmzI9Cp6Ij7--t6eSR2r9vcC22TxSnNI/edit#slide=id.g525fd14bef_0_116
+What you need to process the Quarterly DepMap-Omics releases from Terra [Here](https://docs.google.com/presentation/d/1i0HI31dBejTYmzI9Cp6Ij7--t6eSR2r9vcC22TxSnNI/edit#slide=id.g525fd14bef_0_116) is a presentation of the pipeline.

 We are using a set of tools to
 - __star__: